framps/raspiBackupDoc/README.md

 >
 > All the documentation about the tool chain created by @rpi-simonz is written in German.
 If somebody is interested to add new pages or enhance the documentation and is not a German native speaker please create an issue and
 > you will get help to complete your task 😉
+>

-The documentation is bilingual, with English as the default and German for visitors from German-speaking countries.
+> The documentation is bilingual, with English as the default and German for visitors from German-speaking countries.
-To change the language, click on the small globe icon in the top right-hand corner.
+> To change the language, click on the small globe icon in the top right-hand corner.
+>
+> The generated documentation can be accessed at: https://framps.github.io/raspiBackupDoc

 <!-- Hinweis:
      Hier in der `README.md` und den anderen GitHub-Dateien wird *GitHub Flavored Markdown* verwendet.